karl-cardenas-coding/waypoint-deployment-pattern/README.md

 As mentioned previously, feel free to create more variables and customize the template as needed.

 1. Navigate to the `terraform/` folder.
 1. Create a file named `terraform.tfvars`, and populate the values for all the required variables.
 See the [requirements section](./terraform/README.md) below to identify required inputs.
+Use the file `tfvars.example` as a starting point.
 1. Issue the command `terraform init`.
 This will initialize Terraform.
 1. Issue the command `terraform plan`.
 This will generate a preview of the infrastructure that will be created.
 Verify everything looks as expected.
 1. If everything looks good in the Terraform plan output, then go ahead and issue the command `terraform apply -auto-approve`.
 Wait for all resources to come up.
 This may take about 5 min, depending on the instance sizes selected.